-- https://implicit.harvard.edu/implicit/ (select continue as guest option you can do whichever one you like if you upload to Canvas a screenshot of the completion page (without the result showing) I will give you 1 extra assignment point) - 3.
-Final Exam (35%).
-You will have 90 minutes for the final exam.
-It will be given after the last day of class in an online format.
-I will announce the details in class.
+- https://implicit.harvard.edu/implicit/ (select continue as guest option you can do whichever one you like if you upload to Canvas a screenshot of the completion page (without the result showing) I will give you an extra homework point) - 3.
+Final Examination (35%).
+You will have 90 minutes for the final examination, which you will take during class time on the last day of class (Wednesday, December 14th).
+We will discuss the possibility of instead making the final examinationan online take-home examination.